See Thousands of Hawaiian Petroglyphs!

 This culturally significant area holds so much beauty and metadata from Hawaiis history.
 Each carving had so much effort put into it, and tells its own story.
 Imagine the effort it would take to carve a rock in ancient times without any modern tools!
 The only type of rock strong enough to carve lava rock is adze, a dense Hawaiian rock made by rapid cooling of hot lava.
 This type of rock, adze, is only found in specific areas around the island, Mauna Kea being one of them.
 Since the actual artists are no longer here with us, we can only interpret what message they originally had behind each carving, making this space very easy to connect to.
 Some carvings are easier to see at certain times of the day, which leads me to my next tip..

 Try not to do this hike during the hours while the sun is directly over head.
 Depending on the angle of the sun, you will be able to see different carvings.
 If the sun is over head, it is hard to see any carvings or shadows.
 If you get out there and have a hard time seeing them, take photos on your phone or camera.
 Your camera often catches more than the naked eye is able to see.
 It is amazing, and such a great experience and snapshot into Old Hawaii.

 Hike : 1.4 mile hike over lava field

-Moderate 1.4 mile round trip with pathway, but not paved.
-(0.7mi per way) Must be able to walk over uneven paths.
+This is a moderate 1.4 mile round trip with pathway, but not paved.
+(0.7mi per way) You and your party must be able to walk over uneven paths.

-Hot, dry and barren weather is common in this area.
+Hot, dry, and extreme weather is common in this area.
 Go prepared with appropriate clothing, hiking shoes, hats, sunglasses, etc. Don`t forget to bring at least 1L of water per person.
 It can also be very windy in this area so bring a secure hat.